Lin He (biologist): Biography

-Lin He grew up in Beijing, with her ancestral home in Fujian Province.
-She was admitted to the Department of Biology of Tsinghua University in 1992 and graduated 1997.
-She earned a Ph.D. from Stanford Medical School in 2003, working with Gregory S. Barsh.
-She was a postdoctoral fellow at Cold Spring Harbor Laboratory from 2003 to 2007 with Greg Hannon before joining the faculty at the University of California, Berkeley in 2008.
+Lin He grew up in Beijing.
+She studied in the Department of Biology of Tsinghua University.
+She earned a Ph.D. from Stanford Medical School, working with Gregory S. Barsh.
+She was a postdoctoral fellow at Cold Spring Harbor Laboratory with Greg Hannon before joining the faculty at the University of California, Berkeley.

 Lin He's research focuses on the role that non-coding microRNAs play in the development and maintenance of tumors.
 Specifically, she has found that miR-34, a specific microRNA family, plays an essential role in blocking tumor cells from replicating in lung cancers, among others.
 Her current research is focused on understanding the mechanism that miR-34 plays in tumor suppression.
 Her lab is also studying the miR-17/92 family.
 Differential expression of this microRNA cluster has been observed in B-cell lymphomas, suggesting that miR-17/92 members are potential human oncogenes.
 Her work has appeared in Nature, Nature Genetics, Celland Science.